HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-lab-intro.md

 1.  {:.new-content}a time indicating when the measurement was taken*
 1.  {:.new-content}a time indicating when the measurement was reported*

-{:.new-content}*These elements have the following constraints: SHALL be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.
+*These elements have the following constraints: SHALL be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.{:.new-content}

 **Each DiagnosticReport must support:**